Gustavo França

-Gustavo França Amadio (born 24 April 1998), known as Gustavo França or just França, is a Brazilian footballer who plays as a forward for Figueirense.
+Gustavo França Amadio (born 24 April 1998) is a Brazilian professional footballer who plays as an attacking midfielder for Indonesian Super League club Persija Jakarta.

 Club career

 Born in São Paulo, Gustavo França played for Corinthians and Nacional-SP as a youth, before moving to Malta in 2016 with Floriana.
 After featuring sparingly, he was loaned to Kerċem Ajax in January 2017, until June.

 Gustavo França returned to his home country shortly after, joining Juventus-SP and returning to the youth setup.
 He appeared with the first team in the 2018 Copa Paulista, but moved to Internacional in January 2019, being initially assigned to the under-23 team.

 In October 2020, Gustavo França was included in Metropolitano's squad for the year's Campeonato Catarinense Série B. On 26 December, he moved to America-RJ for the upcoming season, but returned to Metropolitano shortly after.

 On 2 May 2021, Gustavo França was announced at Série C side Paraná.
 On 6 December, he agreed to a deal with Portuguesa.

 On 28 April 2022, after helping Lusa in their Campeonato Paulista Série A2 winning campaign, Gustavo França was loaned to ABC in the third division.
 On 22 December, he moved to fellow league team Figueirense on a two-year contract.

+On 21 July 2025, Gustavo França joined Persija Jakarta of the Indonesian Super League.
+Gustavo França made his Persija debut in a pre-season friendly against Arema on 26 July 2025, also scored his first goal for the club in a 3–0 win at Jakarta International Stadium.